Excellent 4.5 out of 5 Trustpilot rating

 Why is Sound a Problem?

 Sound often follows the path of least resistance, finding its way through small openings like service entry points or vibrating along nails and screws.
 Even when you take soundproofing measures, noise can still find a route around it!
 This is known as flanking transmission.
+When constructing your home or business, there are several common pathways for noise that you should be aware of:

 • Fireplace chimneys with open flues between sound-resistant floors